kvruntime/nato-alphabet-generator/README.md

 # NatoAlphabetGenerator

-## Description
+## Overview
-a program that generate a nato alphabet noum from a word [sequence of caracter] giving in input
+A python program with gui to generate nato phonetic alphabet from provided noun.